newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

 1. After a few minutes, you should be able to see `job-queue` instrumented in New Relic.
 From the dashboard, navigate to 'APM & Services' and then select the 'Example Job Queue App (subscribeTo)' entity.
 2. Then select 'Distributed tracing'.
-You should see the trace groups `firstTransaction`, `secondTransaction`, and `thirdTransaction`.
-Inside these groups will be our custom subscription.
-Select any trace group and then select a single trace.
+You should see the trace group `jobQueueDemo`.
+Everything in this example runs inside that one transaction, so `scheduleJob`, `runJobs`, and `processJob` all show up as segments in the same trace, making their relative timings easy to compare.
-3. Under `firstTransaction` or `secondTransaction`, toggle 'Show in-process spans' and you will see a segment for `scheduleJob`.
-Under `thirdTransaction`, you will see a segment for `runJobs`.
+3. Select a `jobQueueDemo` trace and toggle 'Show in-process spans'.
+You'll see two segments for `scheduleJob` (near-instant - it only queues the job), a segment for `runJobs`, and a segment for `processJob` that visibly spans the ~50ms async delay and resolution, since it's created from an `asyncEnd` event rather than a synchronous `end`.

 ## Description